Fibroids

 These are fibroids located totally or maximally within the muscle wall itself and form the majority of diagnosed fibroids.
 They could be small or large, single or multiple.
 They are often associated with adenomyosis.
 It is reported that fibroids, adenomyosis and polyps could be found together and the presence of one would increase the chance to 80% of finding one of the other two.

 In recent years research showed that intramural fibroids larger than 5 cm in diameter and those close to the cervix and fallopian tubes could affect fertility without involvement of the uterine cavity.
-As well some recent work showed a negative effect of these fibroids on IVF success rate as well without any distortion of the cavity.
+As well some recent work showed a negative effect of these fibroids on IVF success rate as well, without any distortion of the cavity.
 However subserous fibroids have no such negative impact on the fertility potential.
 Accordingly more patient are advised to have their submucous and intramural fibroids removed before undergoing IVF or ICSI treatment.

 Cervical fibroids

-Anterior and posterior cervical fibroids clamping the cervical canal.
+The neighbouring image shows anterior and posterior cervical fibroids clamping the cervical canal.
 The patient needed caesarean section to deliver her baby.

 Other important points